bernie-skipole/indipydriver/docs/source/usage/example4.rst

         async def clientevent(self, event):
-            """On receiving data from the client, this is called, Only a 'getProperties' is expected."""
+            """On receiving data from the client, this is called, If a newSwitchVector is received, delegate the action to the Window device to handle it..""" match event:
-            match event:
                 case getProperties():
                     await event.vector.send_defVector()
+                case newSwitchVector(devicename="Window"):
+                    await self['Window'].devclientevent(event)

         async def hardware(self):
             """Send an initial getProperties to snoop on Thermostat"""